Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Protocol Labs/RFP-X.md

 **Budget:**
 - 500k locked REGEN tokens to initiate the csDAO structure.
-- $150,000 contribution from Protocol labs to DAO.
+- $80,000 Research sabbatical with Protocol labs

 ---
 # Teams as Viable Systems Architecture